Airplane Scatter – Documentation v2.4b

 Frequency2Lower FM frequencies (87.5 MHz) scatter slightly better than higher ones (108 MHz).

-The raw score is then multiplied by an aircraft size multiplier based on the ADS-B category code, and additionally by the beam multiplier from the TX antenna beam direction (new in v2.2):
+The raw score is then multiplied by an aircraft size multiplier based on the ADS-B category code, and additionally by the beam multiplier from the TX antenna beam direction:

 CategoryDescriptionMultiplier